rbcavanaugh/pitt-csd-r-workshop/README.md

 and download the RStudio Desktop (Open Source License) version for your operating system under the list titled **Installers for Supported Platforms**.

+On mac, when you open the installer package, it will open a window with the applications folder and the Rstudio app.
+Drag the Rstudio logo into the applications folder.
+After this, you can move the installer package to your trash.

 If you’re unsure about where something is in RStudio, try finding it in the cheat sheet here: